Birthright Plant Sales by Order

 Other terms you may encounter: open-pollinated, heirloom, hybrid (F1), paste, Roma.
-Open-pollinated seeds are more genetically diverse and adaptable while still tending to breed true to the parent plant.
+Open-pollinated seeds are both more variable and adaptable, while still tending to breed true to the parent plant.
 Heirloom plants are open-pollinated varieties whose seed has been passed down through several family generations to preserve valued characteristics.
 They are often highly prized for superior flavour.
 Hybrid plants, often labeled F1, are created by controlled cross-pollination of different varieties to breed for certain qualities, such as increased disease resistance or longer shelf life.
-Hybrid seeds are genetically unstable, meaning that they do not breed true-to-type and often lack the vigour of their hybrid parents.
+Hybrid seeds do not breed true-to-type and often lack the vigour of their hybrid parents.
 If you wish to save seeds, choose only open-pollinated or heirloom varieties and avoid F1 or hybrid designations.

-Paste tomatoes are a type of tomato especially useful in making sauces.
+Paste tomatoes are especially useful in making sauces.
 They have denser, dryer flesh and fewer seeds, making for a meatier, thicker sauce.
-Roma tomatoes are a particular variety of paste tomatoes with an elongated, egg-like shape.
-Other paste tomatoes include Amish Paste, Oxheart, and smaller varieties such as Black Vernissage and Juliet.
+Roma tomatoes are a particular variety among the paste tomatoes, with an elongated, egg-like shape.
+Other paste tomatoes include Amish Paste, Oxheart, and smaller varieties such as Black Vernissage, Juliet, and Chocolate and Yellow Pear.

 Tomato Growing Conditions

 Award-winning variety.
-Produces bunches of grape-shaped fruits with high sugar content, great flavour, firm texture, and very little cracking.
+Produces bunches of grape-shaped fruits with a higher sugar content as well as great flavour, firm texture, and very little cracking.
 Indeterminate.
 F1 Hybrid.
+Sold out 2021.

 Small to Medium Tomatoes

 3-4 ft vines produce high yields of attractive neon-orange, medium fruits.
-Highly recommended for eating out of hand due to their sweet, non-acidic flavour and few seeds.
+Highly recommended for eating out of hand due to the sweet, non-acidic flavour and few seeds.
 A vigorous grower and good keeper.
 One of Peggy’s must-have varieties!
 Open-pollinated.
 Shorter indeterminate.
+Sold out 2021.

 Moonglow yellow variation

 A variation of Moonglow with yellow flesh and more seeds, but equally tasty!
 Shorter indeterminate.
 2 pots available.

-Small pink fruits with green stripes on vigorous, indeterminate vines.
-Early and productive heirloom with good taste.
+Small pink fruits with green stripes on vigorous vines are both attractive and tasty.
+Early and productive heirloom.
+Indeterminate.
+Sold out 2021.

-A bushy, early season tomato suitable for northern climates or cool spring conditions.
+A bushy, early season tomato suitable for both northern climates and cool spring conditions.
 Produces an abundance of 2-3 inch scarlet fruits on 4 foot determinate plants.
 Sets fruit early and in cool weather.
 Plants may also be placed close together and do not require staking.
 Open-pollinated.
+3 pots available.

 Henderson’s Pink Ponderosa

 Heirloom orange beefsteak with superb sweetness and flavour.
 Great sandwich slicer.
 One of Peggy’s must-have varieties!
 Indeterminate.
 Sold out 2021.

 Heart-shaped paste tomato.
 Huge, orange, and meaty.
 Also makes a flavourful sandwich slicer.
 A versatile tomato which earns a place on Peggy’s must-have list after its 2020 performance!
 Indeterminate.
 Heirloom.
 Sold out 2021.

-Large red fruits on disease resistant, high-yielding vines.
+Large red fruits on vigorous, disease resistant, high-yielding vines.
 Flavourful.
 Good all-round tomato for eating, canning, or freezing.
 Bred from heirloom varieties.
 Indeterminate.
+3 pots available.

 Yellow and Red